vitessio/website/content/en/docs/15.0/reference/query-serving/reserved-conn.md

 result in reserved connections being employed for some/all of the application's sessions.

+To avoid issue with reserved connection highlighted below.
+A new pool is added that can manage the connections with system settings.
+It can be enabled with flag `--enable_settings_pool` on vttablet.

 ### System variables and reserved connections

 If a user changes a system variable and reserved connections are enabled,